BZIvanov/Learning-React-Testing-Library/README.md

 ## Jest extension

 Make sure to install **Jest** VS code extension by Orta.
 It will add another icon option on the left where you can see all the tests folders/files as a tree.
 You can see the status of all tests and run them individually.

+## fireEvent vs userEvent

+The best practice is to use userEvent instead of fireEvent, because userEvent is similar to how the user interacts with the browser.
+More info in the [docs](https://testing-library.com/docs/user-event/intro/#difference-to-fireevent).